noura2tarek/gps-attendance-system/README.md

 # CheckMate

-CheckMate is a GPS-based HR attendance tracking system that enables employees to check in/out from designated locations.
-It provides real-time tracking, reports, and leave management.
+CheckMate is a GPS-based HR attendance tracking system that enables employees or managers to check in/out from designated locations.
+It provides real-time attendannce tracking, and leaves management.

 # Features